course-details-portlet

 Despite the digital turn, archival institutions and museums are still responsible for large quantities of physical documents and objects.
 The course deals with how to work with analog archives and collections, and explores how digitization affects this work.
 Another aspect is how the analog archives and collections are made accessible to the public.

-The archive-related part of the course largely deals with the tasks performed in archival depositories, such as appraisal, arrangement and archival description, depositing and transfer of custody, preservation, dissemination and outreach.
+The archive-related part of the course largely deals with the tasks performed in archival depositories, such as appraisal, arrangement and archival description, depositing and transfer of custody, preservation, and making archives available to the public.
 Some topics are specific for analog archives, but digitization aspects will also be discussed.

-The course gives an introduction to museum collections management as part of nature and cultural heritage management, and to the digitization of objects and related documentation.
+The course gives an introduction to museum collections management as part of nature and cultural heritage management, to the digitization of objects and related documentation, as well as to the digitalization of museal practices and procedures.
 An important question to ask is this: Can digital museum experiences replace the physical museums as we have known them?

 Learning outcome